- Chart

 Bid-Ask Spread

-The bid-ask spread is typically tight, reflecting the ETF's liquidity and investor interest.
+The bid-ask spread for SCHY is typically tight, reflecting its high trading volume and efficient market pricing.

 Market Dynamics